Adam Pascal: Music

 Pascal believed he was looked upon solely as a Broadway singer, and thus returned to his rock and roll roots with a solo recording contract on Sh-K-Boom Records, which was founded by his Aida costar, Sherie Rene Scott and her husband Kurt Deutsch.
 He has released two solo rock albums, Model Prisoner (2000) and Civilian (2004), as well as a collaborative rock album Blinding Light (2008) with pianist Larry Edoff.
 He also contributed a cover of Billy Joel's "New York State of Mind" to the CD Broadway Cares: Home for the Holidays (2001); the end credits song, "Winter Light", from the movie Noel (2004); and the song "Perfect Place" on the album Listen which showcases songs written by adolescents who stutter (2009).
 In School of Rock, he played Theo, lead singer of the band No Vacancy, and sang on two songs on the soundtrack.

-On July 4, 2006, Pascal took part in the Macy's Fourth of July Celebration.
-He sang during the traditional fireworks display.
+On July 4, 2006, Pascal took part in the Macy's 4th of July Fireworks and sang during the traditional fireworks display.
 He also performed in both the fifth- and tenth-anniversary celebrations of Rent on Broadway, in 2000 and 2005, respectively.

 Pascal formed the band "Me and Larry (Edoff)" in 2006.
 The two musicians began composing and performing original material and reworked Broadway songs in small venues throughout the US.
 Pascal won the 2007–2008 Golden Icon Award for Best Small Venue Concert.
 The band's first CD, Blinding Light, was released in May 2008 on Pascal's own label.
 The CD is available at concerts and through Amazon and the band's website (where a direct digital download is available).